 What are the top 3 things you like about Greenwich?

-My top 3 are 1.)
-I like the diversity.
+My top 3 reasons why I love living in Greenwich are 1.)
+I like the diversity in Greenwich.
 Compared to New Canaan and Darien, Greenwich is more diverse.
 It’s nice for my kids to grow up in a diverse community.
 2.)
-Public Facilities- the library, beaches are top notch. and 3.)
-It’s a bustling town.
-It is a town where there is an event going on every single night.
-There are lots to do with kids or without kids.
+The public facilities in Greenwich are top notch- Greenwich library and Greenwich beaches! and 3.)
+Greenwich is a bustling town.
+Greenwich is a town where there is an event going on every single night.
+There are lots to do with kids or without kids in Greenwich.

 What do you like to do with your kids in Greenwich?

 We frequent the Main Greenwich library.
 We like to attend the events by the Friends of Greenwich Library- my children enjoy watching the musicals and plays.
-These events are free and open to the community.
+The Greenwich Library events are free and open to the community.
 We also go to the playground a lot.
-My kids like Bruce Park Playground and Loughlin playground.
-We also like to go to the Pow Wow carnival, an annual PTA fundraiser.
+Our favorite playgrounds in Greenwich are Bruce Park Playground and Loughlin playground.
+We also like to go to the Pow Wow carnival, an annual Greenwich PTA fundraiser.
 It is nice to be able to go to a carnival right in your back yard.

 What are some things you don’t like about Greenwich?

 I enjoy living in Greenwich and I honestly can’t think of anything that I don’t like about Greenwich.
-I do want to say that for those of you thinking of moving to Greenwich.
-The size of our town, might be a challenge for some.
-Greenwich is big with over 60,000 residents.
-Which can be a huge plus because you are not bumping into everyone in the grocery store.
-However, you do have to find your tribe.
+I do want to say that for those of you thinking of moving to Greenwich, the size of our town, might be a challenge for some.
+Greenwich is a big town in Fairfield County with over 60,000 residents.
+On one hand, this can be a huge plus because you are not bumping into everyone you know at the grocery store, while on the other hand, you do have to find your tribe.
 Because it is a big town, it can take a while to find friends that you can call for last minute emergencies or for carpool- to find friends to surround yourself with.
-It is much bigger than Darien or New Canaan.
+Greenwich is a much bigger town than Darien or New Canaan.